Succinct Encodings of Binary Trees with Application to AVL Trees: Our Results

+\begin{corollary} There exists a succinct encoding for AVL trees that supports the operations in Table~\ref{tab:ops} in $O(1)$ time using the $(\log n)$-bit word RAM model. \end{corollary}

-Equation~\eqref{eq:AVLrec} implies that $A_h(z)$ is a non-constant polynomial with positive coefficients for all $h$, so the equation $A_h(z)=1/3$ has a unique positive solution for all $h \in \mathbb{N}$ (see Figure~\ref{fig:alphas} for values of these solutions).
-We prove the following.
+Corollary~\ref{coro:AVL} was noted in~\cite[Example F.2]{MunroNicholsonBenknerWild2021} (under the stronger conditions of Theorem~\ref{thm:succinct_old}), however those authors inferred log-linearity of AVL trees from the unproved statement in Odlyzko \cite{Odlyzko1984}.
+Here we give a rigorous derivation of the exponential growth for the number of AVL trees.
+Indeed, Equation~\eqref{eq:AVLrec} implies that $A_h(z)$ is a non-constant polynomial with positive coefficients for all $h$, so the equation $A_h(z)=1/3$ has a unique positive solution for all $h \in \mathbb{N}$ (see Figure~\ref{fig:alphas} for values of these solutions).

 \begin{theorem} If $\alpha_h$ is the unique positive solution to $A_h(z)=1/3$ then the limit